- Starting to get into a regular exercise routine and dietary patterns is a great way to improve your health.

 There are many different types of exercise.
 It includes cardio, weight training, and interval training (sometimes called HIIT).
 HIIT refers to high-intensity interval training, which is a burst of short intense training coupled with a recovery period.
 No matter the type of exercise you choose to do, it is important to eat the proper foods and amount of calories.
 Eating the right amount of calories, protein, and carbohydrates is important.
 It will help you perform your best and recover for your next workout.

-Nutrition for Fitness – Carbohydrates
+Dietary Patterns for Fitness – Carbohydrates

 During exercise, we use up our glycogen stores as our first source of energy.
 Glycogen is a storage molecule for glucose or carbohydrates.
 After exercise, these become depleted.
 In order to reload these stores, we need to consume enough carbohydrates.
 This will help us properly recover for the next day.
 Not consuming enough carbohydrates after a workout is not a good idea.
 It can cause fatigue and suboptimal performance.